Options for Missing Teeth – Which is Right For You?

 The best option for replacing your missing teeth depends on your budget, oral health, and personal choice.
 Depending on your circumstances, your dentist will likely recommend one of these three primary options to replace a single tooth or multiple teeth:

-- Implants: An artificial replacement root is placed in the jaw bone and capped with a porcelain crown.
+- Dental Implants: An artificial replacement root is placed in the jaw bone and capped with a porcelain crown.

 - Fixed bridges: A row of artificial teeth are held in place utilizing bonding or cementing to surrounding teeth.